A close-up view of a realistic gas log set with hand-painted detailing and unique twists, cracks, knobs, and splits for extra authenticity.

 10 Common Gas Log Questions

-Find answers to the most frequently asked questions about gas logs!
+Our industry certified experts answer the most frequently asked questions about gas logs

 #1: Can I Convert My Wood Burning Fireplace to a Gas Log Set?